 The first iterations of PTO air compressors had poor ground clearance and not all manufacturers have updated their designs.
 The last thing an air compressor should do is limit a vehicle’s ability to get around, so operators shouldn’t settle for any system that notably reduces vehicle clearance.

 All vehicle-integrated air compressors have two upfront costs: the system itself, and the time it takes to install it.
 Truck upfitters will factor in the install time when quoting customers, passing the cost onto the buyer.
-Savvy fleet managers will find out how much of their money is going towards installation versus labor, and may be able to cut costs by choosing a high-quality engineered PTO driven air compressor with reduced installation time.
+Savvy fleet managers will find out how much of their money is going towards parts versus labor and may be able to cut costs by choosing a high-quality engineered PTO driven air compressor with reduced installation time.

 Read More About PTO Driven Air Compressors